 "As far as I know, Peter Parker doesn't even have a mother; he was merely created spontaneously when Aunt May and Uncle Ben came down with nephewism, a common affliction in fictional characters."So Bob's parents aren't around.
 What happened to them?
 You tell me.
 What happens to Bob?
 He lives with his aunt/uncle, of course.
 Sometimes a cousin or two will be thrown into the mix.
 This trope usually occurs when a character's parents are completely absent (as in, not part of the story in any way), missing, secretly the Big Bad, or established as dead.
 If this trope happens in an adventure story, expect the aunt/uncle to be keeping secrets about the parents, or who/what their niece/nephew really is.
 Also, expect them to die fairly early on in the story to get the hero motivated.
 It's an easy way to graft characters to an already-existing dramatic family, and have your old characters (and hence the viewers) be/get emotionally attached to them.
 The advantage for the writers might be that it's OK to be more distant from aunts, uncles, nieces and nephews than it is from parents and children.
 If it's a sitcom, expect the new addition to be a Cousin Oliver.
-If it's used in a soap-opera setting, expect the niece or nephew to be a troubled but attractive teen, who can stir things up without breaking any existing characterizations.
+If it's used in a soap-opera setting, expect the niece or nephew to be a Troubled, but Cute teen, who can stir things up without breaking any existing characterizations.
 This trope can also be used in reverse, to apply to a person besieged with nieces and nephews in their life.
 In these cases it is often used to allow plots in which canonically single characters fulfill a parental role without significantly changing their character.
 Strangely enough, nephews in these situations often look and act like clones of their uncles, in defiance of everything we know about heredity.
 The non-animated cousin of Chaste Toons.
 Not to be confused with Nepotismnote .

 — The Comics Curmudgeon, seemingly forgetting about Mary Parker